West Fifth Street Bridge at Shoal Creek: Design

 The West Fifth Street Bridge is a cantilever girder bridge made of reinforced concrete designed to imitate the appearance of an arch bridge.
 It is 112 ft long and 52.5 ft wide, with a central arch that spans 44 ft between two rounded concrete piers on the bed of Shoal Creek, flanked by two cantilevered 34 ft spans that rest against concrete abutments at both ends.
-The deck rests on nine arched concrete girders, and wing walls extend onto the abutments.
+The deck is made of concrete T-beams resting on nine arched concrete girders, and wing walls extend onto the abutments.
 The bridge has a concrete guard rail running along each side and onto the wing walls.
 Today the structure carries a roadway surfaced in asphalt concrete, bearing four roadway lanes along with sidewalks on both sides.

 Inspired in part by the City Beautiful movement, the bridge was intended specifically to contribute to Austin's civic beauty, as well as improving its road network.
 The designer, Hans R. F. Helland of the city's Bond Construction Engineering Department, selected the cantilever design to achieve the aesthetic effect of an arch bridge while allowing for longer spans.
 The decorative railings are supported by square concrete balusters punctuated by larger square concrete posts.
 Inset concrete panels in the railings, arch spandrels and wing walls have a decorative pebbled finish.
 A concrete footpath runs parallel to the creek bed beneath the west half of the bridge's west arch, connected to the deck by a concrete staircase at the bridge's southwest corner.